-If you are seeking enforcement of pay rates above the award or minimum rates, or contractual entitlements not provided by an award or employment legislation, you may be able to make a Denial of Contractual Benefits Claim to the Western Australian Industrial Relations Commission.
-Visit the Commission’s website at www.wairc.wa.gov.au for details.
+- Employees who are seeking to make a claim for pay rates above award or minimum rates or other benefits under an employment contract which has been denied to them by their employer.
+These employees may be able to make a Contractual Benefits Claim to the Western Australian Industrial Relations Commission.
+The Commission can deal with contractual benefits claims for employees in both the state system and the national system.
+Visit the Commission’s website for details.

 If you are unsure, call Wageline on 1300 655 266.